delta750/coreui/src/cui/docs/src/components/tutorial.md

 ```

-With this single file in place, simply rebuilding the project will recreate the base assets and list `helloWorld` component as being lazy loadable.
-But, before it can be considered the conversion complete, one more change has to be made, and that is to make the component styles a dependancy of the component itself.
+When the asset file is in place, rebuilding the project will recreate the base assets and this time the require manager will list the `helloWorld` component as being lazy loadable.
+But, before it can be considered the conversion complete, one more change has to be made.
+By default we excluded including the style dependence as being part of the component.

 Lazy loadable components and there asset types (script, styles, etc...) are not auto bundled together on purpose.
-To give developers the maximum amount of control possible, developers must specifiy in all of the required dependancies.
-Now to add back the styles, lets change the `helloWorld.js` file.
-In the AMD define statment we nedd to add one more item to the array and; `css!helloWorld-style`.
-Note that special `css!` command in fornt.
-This prefix to the component tells requireJS that the this specific dependancy is a style sheet and will change the load process during runtime.
+To give developers the maximum amount of control possible, developers must specify all of the dependencies a component might have when they are lazy loadable.
+Now to add back the styles, change the `helloWorld.js` file.
+In the AMD define statement we need to add `css!helloWorld-style` to the dependency array.
+Note that special `css!` command in front.
+This prefix tells requireJS that the this specific dependency is a style sheet and that it needs to load it in a different manner.

 ```js
 define(['jquery', 'css!helloWorld-style'], factory);